Daughter, father, future doctor: Victims of unrest in Venezuela

 The slaying is under investigation.

-José Sanclemenete Barrios and his wife had just welcomed a baby girl, according to La Tabla.
+José Sanclemente Barrios and his wife had just welcomed a baby girl, according to La Tabla.

-Paolo Andreina Ramírez Gómez
+Paola Andreina Ramírez Gómez

 Witnesses in San Cristobal told CNN affiliate Globovision that a group of motorcyclists had just passed by when shots rang out around 3 p.m. on April 19; everyone quickly ran for shelter.